AlexandreSmd/api_GO4NFT/README.md

   - Access the frontend by entering http://localhost:3000 in the browser's address bar.

 - **Testing Methods**:
   - Utilize the test files available in the `api/testapi` directory to test various methods of the project.
-For example, run node testCreateCollection.js.
+For example, run `node testCreateCollection.js`.
   - Test various methods of the project on the frontend.